COVID-19: The Race To Develop A Vaccine

 The mRNA platforms developed by Moderna Inc. and Pfizer, and the adenovirus technologies used by Oxford and CanSino are all unproven compared with more established vaccine approaches.
 However these newer platforms allow a more rapid scale-up in early development.
 This, combined with these companies’ experience with other coronaviruses such as MERS, has helped them take the lead.

-What are the biggest challenge for these pivotal trials?
+What are the biggest challenge for the pivotal Phase III trials?

 There are numerous potential pitfalls for the vaccines, most crucially whether or not they generate sufficient levels of neutralizing antibodies to prevent infection.